 We used several approaches to validate the model.
 First, preliminary methods were presented to manufacturers, and we subsequently shared draft methods and results with clinical expert reviewers and a health economics expert reviewer.
 Based on feedback from these individuals and groups, we refined data inputs used in the model.
 Second, we varied model input parameters to evaluate face validity of changes in results.
 We performed model verification for model calculations using internal reviewers.
-During the period that the draft report is under review, we will share a working version of the model to several manufacturers who have shown interest in reviewing the model as an additional validation step.
+During the period that the Draft Evidence Report was under review, we shared a working version of the model with several manufacturers who had shown interest in reviewing the model as an additional validation step.
 Finally, we compared results to other cost-effectiveness models in this therapy area.